 Enter Project Start Date and Task Dependencies

-First off, we know that the second task "Finalize Artiste and performance date" can start only after the first task "Call up Artistes" finishes.
-To indicate this
+First off, we know that the second task "Finalize Artist and performance date" can start only after the first task "Call up Artists" finishes.
+To indicate this:

 1) On the Gantt chart. position the mouse on the center of the task bar corresponding to the first task, until the mouse cursor turns into a 4-way arrow.